 The Palgraves became lords of the manor in the 15th century.
 Their family seat was North Barningham Hall, now a farmhouse.
 The last Palgrave was Sir Richard, the fourth Baronet, who died without hers in 1732.

-The windham family of Felbrigg purchased the estate and pulled down part of North Barningham Hall.
-They did not make their family seat at Barningham, and without their presence, the parish became a quiet backwater By 1886 there were only 2 residents of North Barningham parish, so it is no wonder that the church became redundant.
+The Windham family of Felbrigg purchased the estate and pulled down part of North Barningham Hall.
+They did not make their family seat at Barningham, and without their presence, the parish became a quiet backwater By 1886 there were only two residents of North Barningham parish, so it is no wonder that the church became redundant.

 But why is it there?
 Was it meant to convey a religious message?
 Mark the location of a family crypt?
 We don't know, and that is part of what makes it such a fascinating mystery.
 Immediately beside the wheel cross is the ledger slab of Robert Bacon, suggesting that a family vault lies beneath the floor, so it is entirely possible that the Bacon family inserted the wheel cross to mark the vault.